 A readiness to label BME pupils negatively from an early age.

-The overriding concern, however, was the understanding that if young people, were failing to complete school to age 16 or left without achieving a required standard of education, the result would often be a lifetime of continued social disadvantages, affecting health, employment, housing, quality of life and self esteem.
+The overriding concern was that if young people, were failing to complete school to age 16 or left without achieving a required standard of education, the result would often be a lifetime of continued social disadvantage, negatively impacting on their health, employment, housing, quality of life and self-esteem.

-Action was needed; and fast.
-Thus Camden Black Parents and Teachers Association was born.
-At that time the emphasis was on development through self help and working collectively.
-However, as the organisation grew, members realised that much more could be done to help more young people with funding and dedicated support roles and in 1989 Camden Black Parents and Teachers Association became a registered charity.
+Immediate action was needed.
+Thus, the Camden Black Parents and Teachers Association (CBP&TA) was established.
+At that time, the emphasis was on development through self-help and working collectively.
+As the organisation grew, the members realised that much more could be done to help young people with funding and dedicated support roles.
+In 1989, the CBP&TA became a registered charity.

-Over the years the organisation has supported and touched the lives of thousands of parents and young people, not just in it's "home town" of Camden, but London wide.
-In 1998, with the support of Camden Council, CBP&TA was granted a long term lease for it's current premises in the Queen's Crescent area of Kentish Town.
+Over the years, the organisation has supported and touched the lives of thousands of parents and young people, not just in its "home town" of Camden, but London wide.
+In 1998, with the support of Camden Council, CBP&TA was granted a long-term lease for its current premises in the Queen's Crescent area of Kentish Town.
 The building was named the CARAF Centre - creating a hub for our services.
-While locations and faces (of staff and children) have changed many times the motivations remain the same - supporting parents to support their children.
+While location, staff, and children have changed many times, the motivations remain the same - supporting parents to support their children.